#Love & Sex

 We women make men so insecure about the lengths and girths of their penises when, in reality, satisfaction can’t be measured.
 In my sexual salad days I would rant to my girlfriends about facing both baby carrot-size equipment and slabs of man meat the size of hangar steaks, as I believed both extremes were equally no-gos.
 But now that I’ve had enough experiences with penises of all different lengths, girths, and shapes, I realize that it really just comes down to using what your mama gave you.
 There are so many different sexual positions.
 Experiment with all of them and find out which ones accommodate you and your partner and maximize pleasure for both.
 Size ain’t nothin’ but a number.

-Just like women, men have their sweet spots, and stimulating them manually or orally will make your guy writhe with pleasure.
+Just like women, men have their sweet spots.
+Knowing parts of the penis to pay attention to, and stimulating them manually or orally will make your guy writhe with pleasure.
 The frenulum (the ridge right under the tip of the penis), base (right above the testicles), and perineum (right under the testicles) are all incredibly sensitive and feel really, really, really good when you touch them with your tongue or fingers.
 Every man is different, so make sure you talk to your man openly about what he likes, but you generally want to pay some very special attention to these important areas.

 Before I found a loving and patient partner to explain exactly how his equipment works, I was scared to touch men the wrong way.
 The penis hangs out there so uncovered and vulnerable, I thought.
 What if I hurt it?
 This is another situation in which communication is key.
 Like a skilled masseuse, you want to make sure the pressure’s right; you want a grip that is tight, but not overly so.
 And once you get comfortable, don’t be afraid to take charge.

 When going down on a man, remember that his penis shouldn’t.
-If a man is erect, it’s incredibly painful for him to point his penis in any other direction than out or up.
+You already know how to arouse a man, and if a man is erect, it’s incredibly painful for him to point his penis in any other direction than out or up.
 And don’t ever try to bend it!
 You can actually break a penis the same way you would break the cartilage in your nose.
 (I’m crossing my legs in sympathy pains just thinking about it!)

 A Clear-Cut Guide to Circumcision